ZephyrusT/RISCV-32BIT/README.md

 # RISC-V 32 BIT VERILOG AND FPGA IMPLEMENTATION

+[Files inside the `sources` folder are the latest files.
+Will remove the root files once everything is completed]

 Building a RISC V processor in Verilog to demonstrate a diverging sequence a 7-segment display of Basys-3 board.
 [Done and tested!]

 ## Architecture